alemosie/zurich-osm-munging/README.md

 }
 ```

-Also, some separators departed from the standard `:` separator, and had ".", like `surface.material`.
+Also, some separators departed from the standard `:` separator, and had `.`, like `surface.material`.

 #### Tag value separators

-Because of a lack of domain knowledge, I had to conduct research on data found in the sample to ensure that I had the necessary context to handle the data correctly.
+I had to conduct research on the data to ensure that I was handling the data correctly.
 Take the following XML:

 ```
 <tag k="destination" v="Bern;Chur;Luzern;Flughafen;Nordring-Zürich"/>